 - Severe stress from chronic Rhinophyma can lead to depression

-- The skin condition may inadvertently get aggravated by a host of common factors, which include anxiety, certain foods, drinks containing caffeine, and heavy exercising
+- The skin condition may inadvertently get aggravated by a host of common factors, which include anxiety, alcohol, certain foods, drinks containing caffeine, and heavy exercising

 - Recurrence of the condition, even after the signs and symptoms have completely disappeared